 Cheers to a new blog!
-I have created this to document my thoughts as I use the summer to prepare for a indefinite trip to Europe on a one way ticket.
+I have created this to document my thoughts as I use the summer to prepare for an indefinite trip to Europe on a one-way ticket.
 My hopes are to articulate the thought-process on the forthcoming adventure as well as record my travels as I do them.
 A decade or two down the road, it will be a useful tool to reminisce and recount tales I may have forgotten.

 Why the name?

 This past winter break, I was fortunate enough to visit Hawaii and stay with a God-fearing family whom embraced me as their own.
 It was a great experience where the adventures were abundant and the good times non-stop.
 One of the common sights, while I was in Hawaii, was a sticker that displayed HE>i.
 At the time, I was staying with them in a place called “Hawaii Kai” and I figured it was a logo supporting local pride.
 As it turned out, I was wrong – the family [laughing] corrected me and told me it meant “He is greater than i”.